soton-dsoc/blockchain-101/module_01_Cryptography/01_intro_to_cryptography.md

 A hash function is a function that converts any arbitrary data into a random, fixed sized data.
 One can see it as a way to generate a unique fingerprint for any arbitrary data.
 The output of a hash function, the generated fingerprint, is usually referred to as hash values, hash codes, digests, or simply hashes.

+> show exapmle in online hash tool

 ### Properties to ensure security

+**Determinism:** — A hash algorithm should be deterministic, meaning that it always gives you an output of identical size regardless of the size of the input you started with.
-**Pre-image attack resistance:** It should be infeasible to come up with another data that hashes to the same value as the previous data.
-In other words the function is one-way only.
+**Pre-image attack resistance:** It should be infeasible to reverse a hash value to recover the original input plaintext message.
+Hence, the concept of hashes being irreversible, one-way functions.
 **Second pre-image resistance:** It should be practically impossible to come up with the data that results in the same hash given that we know the original value and the hash.
 **Collision resistance:** It should be infeasible to come up with different data that results in the same hash